 It isn’t the fastest AM4 board but it’s packed with features and is a little cheaper than the ASRock, making it a good option for high-end, all-round PCs.

 Read our full Asus ROG Strix X470-F Gaming review

 6. Gigabyte X470 Aorus Gaming 7 WiFi

-Powerful, obnoxious, more lights than a Christmas tree, the X470 is for petrolheads
+Powerful, extremely fast and with more lights than a Christmas tree, the X470 is for petrolheads

 - Generous lighting options

 - Good slot and port selection

 Review price: £240 inc VAT